Stage-VSS/stage-vss.github.io/index.md

 <hr>

-&copy; {{ site.time | date: '%Y' }} Stage-VSS.
+<small>&copy; {{ site.time | date: '%Y' }} Stage-VSS.
 MATLAB is a registered trademark of The MathWorks, Inc. OpenGL and the oval logo are trademarks or registered trademarks of Silicon Graphics, Inc. in the United States and/or other countries worldwide.
-The OSI logo trademark is the trademark of Open Source Initiative.
+The OSI logo trademark is the trademark of Open Source Initiative.</small>